This Bills Digest replaces a preliminary Digest published on 30 March 2026 to assist in early consideration of the Bill.

 Schedule 3: Minor and technical amendments

-These minor amendments are technical in nature and do not alter policy outcomes.
+Parts 1 and 3 of Schedule 3 are minor amendments that are technical in nature and do not alter policy outcomes.

 What problem does Part 2 address?

-Why replacement trustees are difficult to appoint?
+Why are replacement trustees difficult to appoint?

 In his journal article ‘Loss of trustee capacity in SMSFs’ (pp. 130-133), Neal Dallas highlights some of the complexities involved in replacing an incapacitated trustee, which are summarised below.

-• This can create a deadlock or “catch‑22”, where the members cannot exercise the power of removal because one of those members is the incapacitated trustee, who may be unable or unwilling to remove themselves.
+Not all SMSF trust deeds or company constitutions provide for the automatic removal of an incapacitated trustee or director (p.
+130).
+In practice, the power to remove an incapacitated trustee often sits with members, who may include the incapacitated person.
+This can create a deadlock or “catch‑22”, where the members cannot exercise the power of removal because one of those members is the incapacitated trustee, who may be unable or unwilling to remove themselves.
+Furthermore, the loss of capacity may be gradual or intermittent, further complicating decisions about resignation or removal (p.
+130).

 Similar difficulties arise for corporate trustees.
 The Corporations Act 2001 does not generally provide for the automatic removal of an incapacitated director.
 As with individual trustees, removal depends on the company constitution, and most standard constitutions do not provide for automatic removal on the grounds of incapacity (p.
 130).